 - Sleep problems

 - Self-harm behavior, such as cutting

-If you teen experienced a traumatizing event or a major life change, it can cause negative and overwhelming emotions that require treatment.
+If your teen experienced a traumatizing event or a major life change, it could cause negative and overwhelming emotions that require treatment.

 Family Therapy to Reach Your Teens

 Family therapy to reach your teens can help resolve familial conflicts and ensure that your teen has a safe place to express their thoughts and feelings.
 When you use family therapy to reach your teens, it is important to be honest during treatment sessions.
 A therapist uses evidence-based and holistic therapies to engage all family members, which focuses on improving communication and understanding.

 Another time family therapy to reach your teens is a good idea is if your family recently experienced a divorce or significant loss.
 Losing a loved one during the teenage years can make it difficult to cope.
 During therapy, you and your teen can build a stronger relationship by learning how to treat each other with respect while improving your communication.
 Family therapy also helps family members construct healthy boundaries.
 If your teen has severe behavioral problems, family therapy to reach your teens can include creating a list of rules and agreeing on consequences if rules are violated.